latolukasz/beeorm-doc/docs/guide/event_broker.md

 </code-block>
 </code-group>

-Did you notice that above examples never prints `FINISHED` to console?
+Did you notice that above examples never print `FINISHED` to console?
 It's because by default `eventConsumer.Consume()` works in blocking mode - it waits for new events to come.
 You can disable this mode with `eventConsumer.DisableLoop()` method.
 In non-blocking mode consumer reads all events from streams and finish: